Linear programming on the Stiefel manifold: SDP relaxation

 \section{SDP relaxation}

-In this section, we first present a direct SDP relaxation for \eqref{eq:LP_s}.
-It can be reobtained based on the quadratic matrix programming (QMP) reformulation of \eqref{eq:LP_s}.
-The exactness of the SDP relaxation follows from relevant results of QMP.
+We first present a direct SDP relaxation for \eqref{eq:LP_s} in Section \ref{subsec3}.
+In Section \ref{subsec4}, the same relaxation is reobtained based on the QMP reformulation of \eqref{eq:LP_s}.
+In Section \ref{subsec5}, an exactness result of the SDP relaxation is obtained, inheriting from the relevant result of QMP.